KaushalD10/html-and-css-exercises/README.md

-# html-and-css-exercises
+# html-and-css-course
-Completing exercises from a HTML course.
+Completing exercises from a HTML course made by SuperSimpleDev.